Yulia Tymoshenko: Electoral defeat

+Claims of vote rigging and court appeal

 Yulia Tymoshenko Bloc members immediately claimed that there was systematic and large-scale vote rigging in the run-off election.
 However, Tymoshenko herself did not issue a statement about the election until a live televised broadcast on 13 February 2010, in which she said that she would challenge the election result in court.
 Tymoshenko alleged widespread fraud (according to Tymoshenko, a million votes were invalid) and said Yanukovych was not legitimately elected.
 "Whatever happens in future, he will never become the legitimately elected President of Ukraine."
 Tymoshenko did not call people into the streets to protest, and stated that she "won't tolerate civil confrontation."

 On 10 February 2010, Yanukovych called on Tymoshenko to abandon her protests and resign as prime minister.
 Yanukovych stated he wanted to form a new coalition, and may try to call snap parliamentary elections.
 On 12 February, Yanukovych stated he would not rule out talks with Tymoshenko if she would publicly apologize to him for accusations she made during her election campaign.
 Tymoshenko's government did not want to resign voluntarily.

 On 17 February 2010, the Higher Administrative Court of Ukraine suspended the results of the election on Tymoshenko's appeal.
 The court suspended the Central Election Commission of Ukraine ruling that announced that Yanukovych won the election.
 Tymoshenko withdrew her appeal on 20 February 2010, after the Higher Administrative Court in Kyiv rejected her petition to scrutinize documents from election districts in Crimea and to question election and law-enforcement officials.
 According to Tymoshenko, "It became clear that the court is not out to establish the truth, and, unfortunately, the court is as biased as the Central Election Commission, which includes a political majority from Yanukovych."
 Tymoshenko also stated, "At the very least there was rigging of votes using the main methods of falsification, and I think that for history this lawsuit with all the documentation will remain in the Higher Administrative Court of Ukraine, and sooner or later, an honest prosecutor's office and an honest court will assess that Yanukovych wasn't elected President of Ukraine, and that the will of the people had been rigged."

-On 22 February 2010, Tymoshenko announced in a televised speech that she believed the presidential election to have been rigged and did not recognize its results.
+On 22 February 2010, Tymoshenko announced in a televised speech that she believed the presidential election to have been rigged and stated that she did not recognize its results.
 "As well as millions of Ukrainians, I state: Yanukovych is not our president", she said.
-She called on the democratic parliamentary factions to not seek "political employment" at the Party of Regions (meaning to avoid negotiations with the Party of Regions regarding the new coalition) and to "quit arguing and create a united team that would not let an anti-Ukrainian dictatorship usurp the power".
+She called on the democratic parliamentary factions not to seek "political employment" at the Party of Regions (meaning to avoid negotiations with the Party of Regions regarding the new coalition) and to "quit arguing and create a united team that would not let an anti-Ukrainian dictatorship usurp the power".

-In opposition after 2010 presidential election
+In opposition

+Second dismissal from government

 The falsifications decided the elections, not you.
 Like millions of Ukrainians, I assert that Yanukovych is not our president.